-2:1 degree in any discipline, with genuine interest in anthropology and development, and in possible areas of overlap between the two
+2:1 degree in any discipline, with a genuine interest in anthropology and development, and in possible areas of overlap between the two.

 Months of entry

-This programme is offered by the Department of Anthropology with the assistance of the Department of International Development and offer the following benefits:
+This programme is offered by the Department of Anthropology with the assistance of the Department of International Development.

 Information for international students

 For country-specific information regarding entry requirements, fees, and scholarships avaliable, please visit LSE's country pages.

 Every graduate student is charged a fee for their programme.

 More information on funding and scholarships can be found on the LSE website.

 Course contact details